makinori/is-vpn/README.md

 https://hub.docker.com/r/makitsune/is-vpn

-Docker container to determine if you're on a VPN network.
+Docker image to determine if you're on a VPN network.

 -   `/` to receive a html page
 -   `/api` to receive JSON